DragonOS-Community/DragonOS/README_EN.md

 ## How to join DragonOS ?

-&emsp;&emsp;If you are willing to join us, you can visit DragonOS's zulip community, learn about development dynamics and development tasks: [https://DragonOS.zulipchat.com](https://DragonOS.zulipchat.com)
+&emsp;&emsp;If you are willing to join us, you can visit DragonOS's BBS , learn about development dynamics and development tasks: [https://bbs.dragonos.org.cn](https://bbs.dragonos.org.cn)

 &emsp;&emsp;Or, you can also bring your ideas, discuss with community members, and create some new functions for DragonOS.